-In regards to the major occupational groups that improved in rank between 2000 and 2009, the more significant development has been the two-position gain made by Food Preparation and Serving Related Occupations (from 5th to 3rd), Education, Training, and Library Occupations (from 7th to 5th), Healthcare Practitioners and Technical Occupations (from 10th to 8th), and Business and Financial Operations Occupations (from 11th to 9th).
+In regards to the major occupational groups that improved in rank between 2000 and 2009, the more significant development has been the two-position gain made by Food Preparation and Serving Related Occupations (from 5th to 3rd), Education, Training, and Library Occupations (from 10th to 5th), Healthcare Practitioners and Technical Occupations (from 10th to 9th).
 These four major occupational groupings were the top job gainers and together they accounted for two-thirds of all the net job increases throughout the period.
-Education, Training, and Library Occupations; Business and Financial Operations Occupations each had net employment gains of greater than 40,000 over the 2000 - 2009 period.
+Education, Training, and Library Occupations; Business and Financial Operations Occupations; and Healthcare Practitioners and Technical Occupations each had net employment gains of greater than 40,000 over the 2000 - 2009 period.
 Food Preparation and Serving Related Occupations had net gains of 30,000.
 In fact, the job category that includes fast food workers was the top individual job gainer by far, adding 51,000 jobs between 2000 and 2009 (Appendix 3).